COVID-19: HOW TO VISIT AND WHAT TO EXPECT

 Will the Kluge-Ruhe gift shop be open?

-No, in order to prevent transmission and enable social distancing, the gift shop is now open for the holiday season!
+The gift shop is now open for the holiday season!
 We have an extensive array of merchandise this year.
 You can also purchase select items from our gift shop at the UVA Bookstore here.

 Will the Kluge-Ruhe Library be open?

 Not right now.
-We are hoping to reopen the library in September during the academic year by appointment only.
+We are hoping to reopen the library soon by appointment only.

 What if I need special access?